Here are our most Frequently Asked Questions...

 At Menstrual Matters, we are committed to providing clear, accurate and up to date information.

-In collaboration with several expert clinicians, health associations, and leading research organisations, we work hard to ensure that our products and information are evidence-based, in line with relevant professional guidelines, and meet with the NHS Information Standard.- We hope to become a certified member of the Information Standard by 2020.
+In collaboration with several expert clinicians, health associations, and leading research organisations, we work hard to ensure that our products and information are evidence-based, in line with relevant professional guidelines, and meet with the NHS Information Standard.- We hope to become a certified member of the Information Standard.

 If you have any questions, or comments about any of the information that we are sharing, please do not hesitate to get in touch, through the ‘contact’ page.